j12bates/Innullifiability/readme.md

 ones redundant.

-When we think in terms of 'reducing' a set, mutations cover every way a set could immediately reduce to one of the input sets, and supersets cover any way of adding spare values.
-Thus, we know that everything that can be reduced to one of the input sets, or can be reduced to zero by the same pattern, will definitely be output.
-If we input every nullifiable set in the range of values up to $`X`$, then any remaining nullifiable sets cannot reduce to any of them.
-The first step in their reduction is to compute a value greater than $`X`$.
+When we think in terms of 'reducing' a set, mutations cover every way a set could reduce to one of the input sets by operation, and supersets cover all spare values.
+Thus, we know that everything that can be reduced to one of the input sets will definitely be output.
+If we input every nullifiable set in the range of values up to $`X`$, then any remaining nullifiable sets cannot reduce to any of them, and so the first step in their reduction is to compute a value greater than $`X`$.

 ## Workflow